 The Company is one of the largest providers of value-added merchandising services and hardware-related products to retail markets in North America through its wholly-owned subsidiary, The Hillman Group, Inc. (the "Hillman Group").
-A subsidiary of the Hillman Group operates in Canada under the name The Hillman Group Canada, Ltd. and another in Mexico under the name Sunsource Integrated Services de Mexico SA de CV.
-The Hillman Group provides merchandising services and products such as fasteners and related hardware items, key duplication equipment, keys and related accessories, and identification equipment and items to retail outlets, primarily hardware stores, home centers and mass merchants.
-The Company has approximately 21,000 customers, the largest three of which accounted for 39.4% of net sales in 2006.
-The average single sale in 2006 was approximately three hundred dollars.
+A subsidiary of the Hillman Group operates in Canada under the name The Hillman Group Canada, Ltd. and another in Mexico under the name SunSource Integrated Services de Mexico SA de CV.
+The Hillman Group provides merchandising services and products such as fasteners and related hardware items; threaded rod and metal shapes; keys, key duplication systems and accessories; and identification items, such as, tags and letters, numbers and signs to retail outlets, primarily hardware stores, home centers and mass merchants.
+The Company has approximately 20,600 customers, the largest three of which accounted for 40.3% of net sales in 2007.
+The average single sale in 2007 was approximately three hundred ninety dollars.